isabella232/lvfs-website-archived/docs/source/privacy.rst

 -------------------------------------

-Where not specified previously in this policy, the following provisions will be in effect on or before 25 May 2018.
+Where not specified previously in this policy, the following provisions will be in effect on or before 11 November 2020.

 Transparency of data protection
 -------------------------------